gsarti/ik-nlp-tutorials/README.md

   </tr>
 </table>

-We thank our past student Georg Groenendaal, Robin van der Noord and Ayça Avcı for their contributions in spotting errors in the course materials.
+We thank our past students Georg Groenendaal, Robin van der Noord and Ayça Avcı for their contributions in spotting errors in the course materials.